 3. Tiger Woods

-There hasn?t been a golfer before or since who had as much impact as Tiger Woods.
-Woods is second only to Jack Nicklaus in major wins on the PGA Tour and is one of the first black billionaires.
-When Tiger is in the hunt, it is still must see TV.
-Although he hasn?t won a major in several years prior to capturing the 2019 Master's Tournament in an emotional comeback.
-He is still considered one of the best golfers, if not THE best golfer, of all-time.
+There hasn't been a golfer before or since who had as much impact as Tiger Woods.
+Woods is second only to Jack Nicklaus in major wins on the PGA Tour and is one of the first Black billionaires.
+When Tiger is in the hunt, it is still must-see TV.
+Woods hadn't won a major in several years prior to capturing the 2019 Master's Tournament in an emotional comeback.
+He is still considered one of the best golfers, if not the best golfer, of all time.

 2. Frederick Douglass "Fritz" Pollard

-A lot of people know that Tony Dungy was the first African-American coach to win a Super Bowl, but Fritz Pollard was the first African-American to coach in the NFL.
-Many may not know this, but Pollard was a star running back at Brown University and was their first African-American player.
-Pollard did more than just play football, he was also the owner of his own team, the Brown Bombers, and started one of the first black newspapers in the country with the New York Independent News.
-If it wasn?t for Fritz Pollard, there would be no Tony Dungy.
+A lot of people know that Tony Dungy was the first African American coach to win a Super Bowl, but Fritz Pollard was the first African American to become a head coach in the NFL.
+Many may not know this, but Pollard was a star running back at Brown University and was their first African American player.
+Pollard did more than just play football, he was also the owner of his own team, the Brown Bombers, and started one of the first Black newspapers in the country with the New York Independent News.
+If it wasn't for Fritz Pollard, there would be no Tony Dungy.

 1. Jackie Robinson

-You probably already know Jackie Robinson was the first African-American to integrate any professional sport when he joined the MLB in 1947, but he is number one on this list because of all the racism he had to endure.
+You probably already know Jackie Robinson was the first African American to integrate any professional sport when he joined the MLB in 1947, but he is No. 1 on this list because of all the racism he had to endure.
 He was insulted, harassed and taunted not only by fans, but by players and managers of other teams as well despite winning the 1947 Rookie of the Year and 1949 National League MVP awards.
-He could have easily fought back, but he didn?t.
-Robinson became one of the greatest baseball players of all-time and is a Hall of Famer.
+He could have easily fought back, but he didn't.
+Robinson became one of the greatest baseball players of all time and is a Hall of Famer.
 He endured and broke the sport's color barrier with the Brooklyn Dodgers so others could persevere, making him a pioneer of the American Civil Rights Movement and one of the most influential Black athletes.